 Council of Chief Academic Officers is convened by KBOR and is comprised of the academic vice presidents of the six state universities.
 The Kansas Board of Regents Vice President for Academic Affairs serves as an ex officio member and the chief academic officers of the University of Kansas Medical Center and Washburn University participate as non-voting members.

 Council of Presidents is convened by KBOR and includes the KU Chancellor as well as the presidents of Emporia State University, Fort Hays State University, Kansas State University, Pittsburg State University, and Wichita State University.

 Academic Program Coordinating Committee is chaired by the Vice Provost for Academic Affairs & Graduate Studies.
 One delegate is appointed by the Dean to represent each college/school and by the Dean of Libraries.
+The University Senate Executive Committee appoints one delegate to represent University Governance.
 The Chair of the University Core Curriculum Committee, representing the KU Core, the Assistant Vice Provost for Academic Affairs, and KUMC’s Vice Chancellor of Academic and Student Affairs serve as ex-officio, nonvoting members.
 The Academic Program Coordinating Committee makes recommendations to the Provost for approval of new degrees/majors, minors, concentrations, and certificates.

 01/20/2022: Updated policy to reflect current KBOR Policy and creation of the Academic Program Coordinating Committee.